graybill/kegbot-chatbot/README.markdown

 Configuration
 ----------------------------
-Copy config.example.rb to config.rb and edit the file as necessary.
+**Important:** Copy config.example.rb to config.rb and edit the file as necessary.

 Run the Chatbot
 ----------------------------